timbrist/RAG-Driver/README.md

 This step is for people who cannot use git lfs to download files from hugginface.
 This script will automatically download the checkpoint models.

+**NOTE**: If you don't have much space in current directory, please change the cache directory
 ```bash
 bash download.sh
 ```